cornmetto/yurt/README.md

 ## Usage
-After installation, initialize yurt with:
+After installation, initialize your instance with:

 ```
 $ yurt init